ashdavies/talks/2025/06/beyond-the-ui/beyond-the-ui.md

 ---

+# What projects suggested a problem with the status quo?

 - DataBinding & ViewBinding
 - Community libraries (Anko, Splitties)

-^ What projects suggested a problem with the status quo?

 ---

-Widespread adoption of Kotlin on Android

-^ What prompted a rethink of Android UI tooling?
+# What prompted a rethink of Android UI tooling?

+- Widespread adoption of Kotlin on Android
+- Kotlin language features

+^ Kotlin language features, lambdas, immutability, extension functions

 ---

+# What are the principles of Compose?

 - Declarative
 - Open Source
 - Idiomatic

-^ What are the principles of Compose?

 ---

+# How does it work?

 - Kotlin compiler plugin
 - Cooperation with Jetbrains
 - Manipulates method signatures

-^ How does it work?

 ---

+# What does it look like?

 ```kotlin
 @Composable